lindsey-lansford/2_LML_portfolio/README.md

 * **Google Font, Favicons & Icons**: I added a few links in my meta data to give my application some unique elements.

-* **Hover Psuedo Selector**: The hover selector is a fun way to add style and color to anchor links and make them a little less 1999.
+* **Hover Pseudo Selector**: The hover selector is a fun way to add style and color to anchor links and make them a little less 1999.

 * **Box Model**: Changing the padding and margins is a great way to display your elements in different positions across the site.